-A print and electronic copy of every student thesis is forwarded to the Library by SGPS for its archival collection and for electronic publication.
-The print copy does not circulate; however, the electronic copy is posted on the library's institutional repository providing open access to the full-text of all university theses through E-Scholar.
+An electronic copy of every student's thesis is forwarded to the Library by SGPS for electronic publication.
+The electronic copy is posted on the library's institutional repository providing open access to the full-text of all university theses through E-Scholar.

-The student completes and signs this form and includes the original in the final package that is submitted to the Program Office (and subsequently to SGPS).
+The student completes and signs this form and includes it in their final thesis package submission in google drive.